Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/07 - Order of Operations/README.md

 **Skill Description**
 ----------
-The Fellow understands the order of operations for Mathematics and how this may vary across programming languages.
+The Fellow understands the order of operations for Mathematics and how order of operations vary across programming languages.

 **Output**
 ----------